 MacPhail Wines (Sonoma County based) was founded by winemaker James MacPhail in 2002 and acquired by the Hess Persson Estates in 2011.
 Their focus is primarily on hand crafting premium Chardonnay and Pinot Noir from Sonoma County vineyards – along with Pinot Noir from Anderson Valley in Mendocino County.
 MacPhail Wine does not own vineyards – rather they source fruit from premium sites.
 During a recent tasting, two of their Pinot Noir wines stood out – both stylistically different from each other but both intriguing nonetheless – the 2016 Mardikian Estate Pinot Noir and the 2016 Wightman House Pinot Noir from Anderson Valley.
-Interestingly enough, Haig Mardikian, owner of this 30 acre parcel above the community of Freestone has a very strong connection to the Napa Valley.
+Interestingly enough, Haig Mardikian, owner of this 30-acre parcel above the community of Freestone has a very strong connection to Napa Valley.
 His father George Mardikian and his family used to own the Snowball Ranch, the estate that is now the site of Quintessa Winery.

-Their production is small – only about 1,500 cases a year.
+Their production was small – only about 1,500 cases a year.
 A tasting room was open to the public in the 12-acre indoor/outdoor Barlow Center in Sebastopol.
-Both indoor and outdoor terrace tastings were available – with a good representation of both their Chardonnay and Pinot Noir wines offered on the tasting menu.
+Both indoor and outdoor terrace tastings were available with a good representation of both their Chardonnay and Pinot Noir wines offered on the tasting menu.
 A cheese plate could be ordered separately to pair with the wines.
 Wondering about the floor to ceiling sculpture containing numerous red wagons inside the tasting room?
-The red Radio Flyer wagon is their logo – chosen by James MacPhail as a symbol of his childhood.
+The red Radio Flyer wagon was their logo – chosen by James MacPhail as a symbol of his childhood.

 Bodega Amalaya, Cafayate Argentina

 Hess Family Estates oversees Grupo Colomé which operates both Bodega Amalaya and Bodega Colome and six vineyard properties in far northern Argentina with business offices in Buenos Aires and administrative offices in Salta.
-Bodega Amalaya is about a 3 hour non-stop drive from Salta – but one certainly would not want to make this drive all in one go.
+Bodega Amalaya is about a 3-hour non-stop drive from Salta – but one certainly would not want to make this drive all in one go.
 The scenery along the way is rural and closer to Bodega Amalaya becomes desert red rock terrain culminating in gorgeous views from the Tres Cruces Mirador (a lookout point next to the highway).

 The Calchaquí Valley is nearly 300 kilometers long, nestled among the Andes mountains – with elevation playing a prominent role in all of its vineyard sites.
 The six vineyards under the Hess family ownership range in elevation from 1750 to 3,100 meters above sea level.
-The Altima Maxima Vineyard is the highest commercially producing vineyard in all of South America and is among the highest vineyard sites on the planet (the Pure Land & Super-high altitude vineyard in Tibet is significantly higher at over 3500 meters).
+The Altima Maxima Vineyard is the highest commercially producing vineyard in all of South America and is among the highest vineyard sites on the planet (the Pure Land & Super-high-altitude vineyard in Tibet is significantly higher at over 3500 meters).

-With these high altitude sites two factors are extremely important in maturation and development of grapes growing in the region; an extreme thermal shift at times between night and day (up to 24 degrees Celsius) and the intensity of the sunshine.
-In addition the soils vary somewhat dramatically between all vineyard sites ranging from heavy cobble alluvial, to sandy, to granitic to volcanic.
+With these high-altitude sites two factors are extremely important in maturation and development of grapes growing in the region: an extreme thermal shift at times between night and day (up to 24 degrees Celsius) and the intensity of the sunshine.
+In addition, the soils vary somewhat dramatically between all vineyard sites ranging from heavy cobble alluvial, to sandy, to granitic to volcanic.
 And the region receives very little rainfall – often an average of only 150mm to 250mm/year.

 Amalaya was originally founded in 2002/2003 as a brand part of Bodega Colomé until 2010 when the Hess family purchased an existing winery located within a short drive of the town of Cafayate.
 In 2019 a visitor center was built next to the existing winery and opened in 2020 to showcase the Alamaya wines.
 The hospitality center accepts both walk-in visits and experiences only available by reservation.
 While historically the Alamaya wines have been distributed – select single varietal limited production wines are only available to taste and purchase through visits to the winery.